DeprecatedCode/redux-fractions/README.md

 ## Contributing

 This package is written in TypeScript.
-Run tslint with `npm lint` before submitting a pull request.
+Run tslint with `npm run lint` before submitting a pull request.
 To continuously watch your code and lint on changes, use the `npm run lint-watch` command.
 To build, run `npm run build`.

 ## Running the Examples